 - 1. To facilitate in-person hearings as necessary, MOAHR will determine the capacity for each hearing room, attorney/client room and waiting area based on the size of the room or space and available seating.
 MOAHR will limit access to these spaces accordingly. - 2.
 All persons (including parties, attorneys, authorized representatives, witnesses, court reporters, agency employees, family members, media reporters and public observers) who wish to attend in-person hearings at MOAHR's offices must present valid government or school issued photo identification such as current driver's license, state identification card, school identification card, or national passport at the first-floor security desk. - 3.
 All persons who wish to attend in-person hearings at MOAHR's offices shall comply with applicable federal, state, and/or local health-related orders, mandates, statutes, and directives.
-Should the administrative law judge, hearing officer, or Tax Tribunal Member have a good faith reason to believe that a person in attendance is in violation of an applicable federal, state, and/or local health-related order, they may cancel or adjourn the in-person hearing or make other arrangements as necessary. - 4.
-All persons granted access to the hearing office shall report first to a MOAHR receptionist and provide their names and associated cases before being directed to the assigned hearing room, except that all persons attending a hearing with the Tax Tribunal will be escorted from the 1st floor to the hearing room. - 5.
-Any proposed exhibits shall be submitted in advance of hearing to MOAHR and the opposing party or parties by fax, regular mail or in electronic format (preferred) no later than 7 days in advance of hearing, except as otherwise permitted or ordered by the presiding administrative law judge, hearing officer, or Tax Tribunal Member.
+Should the administrative law judge or hearing officer have a good faith reason to believe that a person in attendance is in violation of an applicable federal, state, and/or local health-related order, they may cancel or adjourn the in-person hearing or make other arrangements as necessary. - 4.
+All persons granted access to the hearing office shall report first to a MOAHR receptionist and provide their names and associated cases before being directed to the assigned hearing room. - 5.
+Any proposed exhibits shall be submitted in advance of hearing to MOAHR and the opposing party or parties by fax, regular mail or in electronic format (preferred) no later than 7 days in advance of hearing, except as otherwise permitted or ordered by the presiding administrative law judge or hearing officer.
 For proposed exhibits submitted in electronic format, the following requirements are preferred: (i) file attachments are limited to 25mb or smaller per email; and (ii) PDF files are the preferred file type. - 6.
 Any person who becomes aware of a dangerous, unsanitary or unsafe condition in the hearing office must immediately notify the administrative law judge or the MOAHR front desk receptionist. - 7.
-Any person who is diagnosed with a known serious communicable disease or illness within 14 days after attending a hearing is requested to immediately notify MOAHR by contacting MOAHR's Lansing office at 517-335-2484 and MOAHR shall maintain confidentiality of health information consistent with applicable law
+Any person who is diagnosed with a known serious communicable disease or illness within 14 days after attending a hearing is requested to immediately notify MOAHR by contacting MOAHR's Lansing office at 517-335-2484 and MOAHR shall maintain confidentiality of health information consistent with applicable law.